YashiBindal/jsTraining/README.md

          Create an Array of UserName and Password, make sure that the user is able to perform REST API calls based on valid credentials

-# Day 10: code in NodeJs/day10
+# Day 10:

+-code in NodeJs/day10/day10SqlOrm.js

         Create a REST API that will have following operations to be performed using REST Calls